Yan Li, Ph.D.

-I am director of the Diabetes and Endocrine Disease Translational Research program.
+I am the program director for the Diabetes and Endocrine Disease Translational Research Program.
 This portfolio supports a variety of research relevant to the development of therapies for diabetes, endocrine, and metabolic diseases.
 This includes research on physiological and pathophysiological processes, molecular structures or biological pathways, and the bioavailability of compounds.
 Studies in this portfolio examine the ability to selectively modulate the function of drug discovery targets and the ability to translate biological endpoints of preclinical research to the clinic.

 Cutting-edge technologies and integrated approaches that treat and elucidate the underlying mechanisms of endocrine and metabolic diseases, including diabetes.

 Diabetes Genetics & Genomics

 Genetic mechanisms underlying type 1 and type 2 diabetes and how genetic and epigenetic variation influences the metabolism of therapeutics.

 Studies that translate scientific findings into practice to enhance human health of those with, or at risk for, metabolic disease.

 - NIDDK Training and Career Development Program Committee, Member

 - NIDDK SBIR/STTR Small Business Working Group, Member

 Young Investigator, Department of Food Toxicology, School of Veterinary Medicine, Hannover, Germany, 2004-2005